jiwonch/jiwonch/README.md

 - 👋 Hello everyone, I’m Jiwon and front-end developer.
-- 🌱 I’m currently learning HTML, CSS and JavaScript.
+- 🌱 I’m currently using HTML, CSS, jQuery, SCSS, SQL and JavaScript.
 - 💞️ I’m looking to collaborate on various web developer.

 #